 We are obsessed with Sean Tucker, a photographer who has created straightforward videos to help you photograph larger pieces and create product images that sell.
 No camera?
 You can skip the technical camera section and take flawless pictures with your smartphone with these techniques!

-Easy Editing for Totally Pro Images
+Easy Editing for Pro Images

-Small Investment = Big Return
+Small Investment, Big Return

-How Many Images do You Really Need?
+How Many Images Do You Need?

 Every piece needs a minimum of four shots (front, back, left, and right sides), but more images are recommended.
 Most online marketplaces allow between 10 and 20 photos.
 Take close-ups of the design details and any blemishes on the piece.
 When you are open about every aspect of what you are selling, you increase sales and reduce potential returns.

 Antique buyers typically expect a piece to have some wear and tear, so don’t hide it.
 When they take delivery, the piece will be as expected.